LogOg/WMS/Home.md

 * pack_size_id
 * name

-### Variation Pack Barcodes
+### Item Pack Sizes
-For a Variation (i.e. product) it is possible to have a barcode and volumetrics for each pack size (above) of the Variation.
-These could have the following options (SINGLE;INNER;OUTER;TI;PALLET).
-On validation on population of Item Master data there must be at least one variation_pack_barcodes row for a Variation (for e-commerce generally SINGLE at least).
-Populating a variation_pack_barcodes row for a variation_id with a pack_size_id for 'PALLET', for example, would allow scanning the pallet barcode on receiving and the received quantity would automatically be that for the pallet.
-Put away could also direct the pallet to a suitable zone for pallet storage for that Variations attributes (i.e. is_hazardous).
+For an Item it is possible to have a volumetric for each pack size (above) of the Item.
+These could have the following options (SINGLE;INNER;OUTER;PALLET_LAYER;PALLET).
+On validation on population of Item Master data there must be at least one item_pack_size row for a Variation (for e-commerce generally SINGLE at least).
+Populating a item_pack_size row for an item_id with a pack_size_id for 'PALLET', for example, would allow scanning the pallet barcode (see Variation Pack Barcodes) on receiving and the received quantity would automatically be that for the pallet.
+Put away could also direct the pallet to a suitable zone for pallet storage for that Items attributes (i.e. HAZARDOUS).
 Receiving an OUTER would do something similar but to a location that could store a case of Coke for example which is very different from storing the pallet 120x100x120cm).
-It is configurable as to whether the WMS can have more than one barcode_id with the same barcode and variation_id.

-Table - **variation_pack_barcodes**
+Table - **item_pack_sizes**
-* variation_pack_barcode_id
+* item_pack_size_id
-* variation_id
+* item_id
 * pack_size_id
-* barcode
 * height_mm - I have added the dimension to the name because we have already had a dimensioning mess in TAL because of confusion on this point so better to include in the name of the variables so super transparent (integer)
 * width_mm
-* depth_mm
+* length_mm - validation that this is greater or equal or equal to other dims because will be used to determine if an item can fit into a location.
+The location will also have a length as the maximum variable
 * weight_kg (decimal)

+### Variations
+Table - **variations**
+* variation_id
+* name
+* min_days_to_expiry - if populated then is an expiry product and WMS will require entering expiry date on receiving and will not allow receiving item if the expiry date is less than this nr of days from receive date.
+Product will also have all expiry functionality in WH like FEFO (first in first out) as well as generating task for uplifting soon to expire product (days to expire configurable).
+This attribute sits here because so much in the system relies on this field so cannot be configurable and sit on variation_types table

+### Variation Pack Barcodes
+For a Variation it is possible to have a barcode for each pack size (above) of the Variation.
+These could have the following options (SINGLE;INNER;OUTER;PALLET_LAYER;PALLET).
+On validation on population of Item Master data there must be at least one variation_pack_barcodes row for each Item Pack Size.
+It is configurable as to whether the a barcode_id (i.e. barcode) can exist for more than one Variation (CAN_SHARE_BARCODES)

+Table - **variation_pack_barcodes**
+* variation_pack_barcode_id
+* item_pack_size_id
+* barcode_id

 ### Organisations
 Holds the organisations held in the WH.
 This will include marketplace sellers as well as other companies who's stock is held and shipped through the WH.
 This means that supplier_variations for MP sellers and other organisations held in the WH will be held under the same Variation as those for the 'main' organisation.
 If he configuration CAN_SHARE_BARCODES is set to 1 (true) then all organisations can share the same set of barcodes.
 This means that it is not neccessary to re-barcode for other organisations - this is huge because no-one including TAL and Amazon have this right.
 The only way this can work is that the WMS knows who owns which stock and this is made possible because the WMS will not allow collocating supplier_variations with the same variation_d which do no share the same organisation_id **and** supplier_variation_id.